Stats & Training

 Breed Turtwig easily with 73 breeding partners from the Plant and Monster egg groups.
 Pass egg moves like Double-Edge, Growth, Shell Smash and 8 more to offspring.

 Don't let the NFE status fool you.
 Turtwig with Eviolite hits bulk numbers that compete with final forms.
-A spread EV build EVs and Adamant nature maximize that, and Shellarmor handles the rest.
+Spread EVs and Adamant nature maximize that, and Shellarmor handles the rest.

 Best Build